Sign In Register

 Is Tipton a Good Place to Live?

-Based on current data, Tipton receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, affordable housing, a low poverty rate, high health insurance coverage.
-Tipton has some notable strengths but also faces challenges that prospective residents should consider.
+Based on current data, Tipton receives an overall livability score of 1.9 out of 5.0, earning a grade of D. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Tipton faces significant challenges across several quality-of-life categories.

 Economy & Jobs